RyanCCollins/techrapport.github.io/_projects/on-the-map.md

 build-info: ['Version: 1.0', 'iPhone: 4S or later', 'iPad: N/A', 'xCode: Version 7.1', 'iOS: 9.0', 'Swift: 2.0']
 ---

 I am working on this app right now!
 Keep a watch on the progress at [Waka Time](http://wakatime.com/@techrapport).
+I am spending extra time with this app because I will be implementing Parse as the backend for it.
+I anticipate that it will be done November 27th.

 ###Test the App